 They spent an entire day — 9 a.m. to 5 p.m. — going over how the industry works, key terms, cost per mile, and load boards and technology, including the Convoy app.
 She loads the Convoy app onto a tablet, then hands the tablet to her driver.
 “Once the technology is set up, it’s easy,” she says.
 “I love the quick payments and no factoring with Convoy.”

 She also teaches her students to never stop learning.
 She says, “When I was starting out, I was a lurker on Rate per Mile Masters,” a Facebook group for carriers.
 “I would go there and read about the different issues truckers experienced.”
-She also became an active member of Carolina Trucking Group, where she regularly shares advice, asks questions, and connects with other local trucking professionals.
+She also became an active member of Carolina Trucking Group, where she regularly shares advice, asks questions, and connects with other local trucking professionals in Carolina.